 An employment-based agency can either be a corporation or a smaller business structure that operates under a corporate umbrella, such as a subsidiary or franchise.
 This caregiving option may be the best care solution for your senior mom or dad since employment-based agencies offer many benefits to their clients.
 Let’s take a closer look at some of the key characteristics of employment-based agencies:

 - Employment-based agencies employ their caregivers and cover all the fringe costs, such as taxes and insurance.

 - Agencies run reference and background checks to confirm the trustworthiness and competence of applying candidates before hiring them.

 - They provide necessary training and mandatory education classes to ensure high-quality service.

 - They provide adequate replacement options when the primary caregiver is unavailable.

 Before you consider hiring a caregiver through a registry, you need to differentiate between an employment-based agency and a registry.
 Registries usually manage databases, run standard-procedure checks, and generally act as matchmakers between registered caregivers and potential clients.
 However, unlike employment-based agencies, registries do not employ, train or oversee registered care providers.

 When deciding on the best home care option for your loved one, it is important to note that registered caregivers often work in a contract laborer capacity, which means their employment arrangements may vary.
 In many cases, the client is responsible for covering fringe costs and running background checks.

-For additional information, guidance or counseling, feel free to call our Vacaville CA, office today at (707) 297-3012 or get started with your personalized home care plan and schedule a free in home consultation.
+For additional information, guidance or counseling, feel free to call our Vacaville CA, office today to get started with your personalized home care plan and schedule a free in home consultation.
 We treat our team members as employees rather than contractors, meaning they are bonded and fully insured.
 Comfort Keepers is at your service!